IISE Data analytics & information systems (dais) student Mobile/Web App Competition

 Scope of Mobile/Web App

-Mobile/web apps that are based on concepts, principles, techniques, or applications related to the field of industrial and systems engineering will be accepted.
+Mobile/web apps based on concepts, principles, techniques, or applications related to the field of industrial and systems engineering will be accepted.

-Mobile/web apps that can effectively demonstrate those in the subfields related to data analytics and information systems are encouraged.
+Mobile/web apps that can effectively demonstrate the subfields related to data analytics and information systems are encouraged.

 Eligibility of Participants